Data Science: Data Management and Analytics (DMA)

 The aim of the module is to provide a detailed overview of essential concepts, procedures, and technologies of data management, data integration, and data analytics and to understand how these can be used in a corporate context to generate strategically relevant knowledge from data sets of the operative business.

-The module consists of lectures and exercise classes and concludes with a written exam, which is set separately for students of business studies and information systems to evaluate the acquisition of the respective learning objectives.
+The module consists of lectures and exercise classes and concludes with a written exam, which is set separately for students of business studies / social economics and business informatics to evaluate the acquisition of the respective learning objectives.

 The lecture follows a “flipped classroom” approach: with the help of learning videos and supplementary materials (lecture slides, script, and literature), the students prepare themselves for the on-site lectures, which focus on repetition and application of the acquired knowledge to the case study.
 This part of the module is identical for both target groups.

 The exercise classes take place separately for both target groups and consist of materials provided in advance, which are presented and discussed during the on-site appointment.
 For students of information systems, a voluntary semester-long practical project work is also offered, the successful completion of which leads to a grade improvement for the final exam.
 In addition to the exercise classes, tutorials are offered whenever possible, where students can ask individual questions and receive support in working through the practice assignments.

 To attend the exercise class, students choose one of the dates below according to their field of study.
 Further details about the exercise will be announced shortly before the start of the semester.

 - Thursday, 13:15 – 14:45, LG H1